timfox456/myresume/Tim-Fox-Resume.md

 **Macy's Online**, (San Francisco, CA):

+  * Implemented ML Serving architecture using Kubernetes
   * Implemented Rasa based conversational AI chatbot
   * Implemented Keras model for entity recognition and extraction
   * Trained and deployed predictive text model for online and mobile.
+  * Developed CV models for extracting features from images
-  * Implemented on Google CLoud Platform
+  * Implemented on Google CLoud Platform (GCP)

 **Wal-Mart**, (Bentonville, AR):

+  * Developed CV model analysis of images from camera data source.
   * Architected a Hadoop-based solution for a customer-centric view of all Wal-Mart purchases on all channels (online, brick-and-mortar, etc)
   * 450 node cluster size Running Cloudera.
   * Integrated with Experian data for MDM / Identity Management of data.
   * Used Spark ML (PySpark) for predictive analysis
+  * Deployed on GCP (Google Cloud Platform)

 **ShmSoft**, (Houston,TX):

   * Worked on FreeEed, an open source e-discovery platform.
-  * Interfaced with Relativity, market-leading
+  * Interfaced with Relativity, market-leading E-Discovery product.
+  * Deployed on AWS

 **TD Bank**, Toronto ON Canada